Home » Symptoms » Cat Symptoms A-Z » Bloody Nasal Discharge

 Bloody Nasal Discharge in cats

 Bloody nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge in cats is the presence of blood coming from the nostrils.
-This condition can occur in various forms, from slightly bloody mucus to pure blood, and may indicate an underlying health issue.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge in cats is the presence of blood coming out of the nostrils.
+This condition can appear in different forms, from slightly blood-tinged mucus to pure blood, and may indicate an underlying health problem.

 Can Occur with the Following Diseases: